TLanetteRose/SunnysideAgencyLandingPageTLP/codenotes.md

 ### 01/23/2022

 Hi again.
 Adding some last minute touchs.
 I did the validation, however, I got an error with a div as a child element of a ul.

+### 01/28/2022

+Hi.
+Adding final touches on the hover and focus on the navbar.
+Everything looks well so far.
+I just need to check the alt description.